 Pinched Star

-Looking at the individual frames, we can see that frame 8 is responsible for this pinched star.
-A very bright star lands on the edge of the seam.
+In this mosaic, panel 8 is responsible for the pinched star because a very bright star lands on the edge of the seam.

 Trouble Star